vidulum/documentation/docs/wallets/mainnet-address-generation.md

 ---

 ## B-ii.
-Ledger Wallet via Crypto.org Chain Desktop Wallet
+Ledger Wallet via Vidulum Chain Desktop Wallet

 ::: warning DESKTOP WALLET IS IN BETA
 Desktop wallet is in beta testing.
 Please be aware of the [potential risks](https://github.com/crypto-com/chain-desktop-wallet#warning) of using it in mainnet.
 You should run it only on a trusted, safe and offline computer and always verify the mnemonic words before using the address.
 :::
-Download the latest version of the Crypto.org Chain Desktop Wallet [here](https://github.com/crypto-com/chain-desktop-wallet/releases) and follow the steps below to create an address:
+Download the latest version of the Vidulum Chain Desktop Wallet [here](https://github.com/crypto-com/chain-desktop-wallet/releases) and follow the steps below to create an address:

 #### Step 1.
 Open the application and click "Get Started" to set up an application password.